☝️ The most important facts in brief

 Why you need to know about other specialisms as an ophthalmologist

 You may be wondering why you have to go through all medical specialisms during your studies if you already know that you want to become an ophthalmologist.
 You may feel that the compulsory clinical traineeships and the practical year are too far removed from your chosen specialism.
-After all, prospective specialists don't need to know very much about internal medicine, pathology and radiology - or do they?
+After all, prospective medical specialists don't have to learn very much about internal medicine, pathology and ophthalmology.
+Radiology know - or do you?

 Everything to do with the eye - training to become a specialist in ophthalmology